ShacoAWU/SpritePacker/README.md

 SpritePacker
 ============

-With these class you can easily add and load sprites from your cache.
+With these classes you can easily add and load sprites from your cache.

 Examples of how to use these classes: